Elizabeth Ann Blaesing: Biography

-Nan Britton, who made her claim public with the publication of her book, The President's Daughter (Elizabeth Ann Guild, 1927), could never produce primary source evidence to prove that Harding acknowledged his paternity of the child.
-Elizabeth Ann used Harding's surname as a child and young adult; her birth certificate, however, due to a doctor's error, was written in the name of Emma Eloise Britton.
-Her mother also used Christian as her child's surname at one point.

 Elizabeth Ann, after her birth in Asbury Park, New Jersey, was given to her aunt and uncle, Elizabeth and Scott Willits of Athens, Ohio, to be raised.
 The Willitses were both music professors at Ohio University.
-The young girl lived in Athens for several years until she was taken back by Britton once Britton's book was published.
-Elizabeth Ann graduated from Sullivan High School in the Rogers Park neighborhood of Chicago, Illinois; later she married Henry Edward Blaesing on September 18, 1938, in Chicago.
-At the time Nan Britton began a series of newspaper interviews discussing "Ann Harding" and her marriage, but refusing to provide the name of her husband.
+She lived in Athens for several years until she was taken back by Britton once Britton's book was published.
+Blaesing graduated from Sullivan High School in the Rogers Park neighborhood of Chicago, Illinois.
+Later she married Henry Edward Blaesing on September 18, 1938, in Chicago.
+At the time Britton began a series of newspaper interviews discussing "Ann Harding" and her marriage, but refusing to provide the name of her husband.